ECONOMY & WORK

 The video went viral, which Va'ana found out only when his coworkers told him the next day at work.
 "I'm not that great on phones honestly.
 I'm barely on social media.
 I came to work yesterday and everybody was like, 'Eh, you went viral.'
 I'm like, 'OK.
 What does that mean?'" he said.

-The video has already garnered more than 5.6 million views since it was uploaded over 6 years ago.
-Unfortunately, Va'ana was later diagnosed with an extremely rare brain condition Moyamoya.
+The video has already garnered more than 5.6 million views since it was uploaded more than 6 years ago.
+Unfortunately, Va'ana was later diagnosed with an extremely rare brain condition called Moyamoya.
 The announcement that was posted on Instagram read, "Posting on behalf of William Vaana!!
 Asking for prayer mercies over William (a.k.a.
 Maui) Vaana as he goes in for brain surgery on Tuesday!
 A brain disease in which certain arteries in the brain are constricted.
 Blood flow is blocked by constriction and blood clots (thrombosis)...This road isn’t easy & the thick of it is yet to come!
 My family & I ask for positive vibes, thoughts & love as he goes in!
 But most importantly PRAYER!," the post read.

 View this post on Instagram